pyth-network/pyth-crosschain/target-chains/ethereum/examples/oracle_swap/README.md

 This application has two components.
 The first component is a smart contract (in the `contract` directory) that manages the pool and implements the trading functionality.
 The second is a frontend application (in the `app` directory) that communicates with the smart contract.

+Please see the [Pyth documentation](https://docs.pyth.network/pythnet-price-feeds) for more information about Pyth and how to integrate it into your application.

 ## AMM Contract

 All of the commands in this section expect to be run from the `contract` directory.